Mixed Recycling in Blue or Green Bins (in trash locations)

-- Newspaper, magazines, mail, plain paper, stationery, and envelopes (window envelopes also OK)
+* Newspaper, magazines, mail, plain paper, stationery, and envelopes (window envelopes OK)

-- Metal cans, lid still attached or lid in trash
+* Metal cans, lids still attached or lid in trash; foil; pots/pans

 Glass Containers Recycling in Separate Bin

-- Unbroken empty and clean glass bottles and jars
+- Unbroken empty and clean glass bottles, jugs and jars, any color, size, shape

 - No broken glass or light bulbs.
 Broken glass should be wrapped in two layers of heavy paper for safety and placed in trash bins